editdata/awesome-data-ui/README.md

 - ordering & filtering data
 - realtime editing

+## Modules

+- [data-cards](http://github.com/sethvincent/data-cards) – an approach to interacting with tabular data that isn't a table/spreadsheet
+- _more soon!_

 ## See also

 There are a number of existing projects related to editing JSON & tabular data.